jaehoonkyle/academic_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I will be an assistant professor in Accounting at NYU Stern School of Business, starting July 2025.
+I am an assistant professor in Accounting at NYU Stern School of Business.
 My research interests include dynamic disclosure and investment, earnings management, contracting, information in markets, and dynamic asset pricing.

 I hold a Ph.D in Accounting from Stanford University, an M.S. in Accounting and a B.S. in Business with summa cum laude from NYU Stern.